 The word Bible is from the Greek and Latin meaning “book” or “books”.
-The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) and might also be referred to as the Holy Writ, Holy Scriptures or Word of God.
+The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as the Holy Writ, Holy Scriptures or Word of God.

-It is a collection of sixty-six different books, written by at least twenty-eight different men (those books where the author is named) that lived over a period of 1,500 years.
+It is a collection of sixty-six different books, written by at least twenty-eight different men (some books don’t have a clear author).
+These writers lived over a period of 1,500 years.
 Getting twenty-eight different men to write a cohesive story when they never knew each other or even lived during the same period in history is pretty remarkable…some would even say impossible.

 With that backdrop, it’s worth considering what the Bible may say about its own source and authority.
 Does it even claim to be the word of God?
 Admittedly, there are extra-Biblical aspects to answering this question, but establishing what the Bible even claims to be is an important starting point.

 HowScriptureanswers "Is the Bible the word of God?"

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
 Periodically, we also host a virtual Bible answer discussion aimed at refining and improving questions already published.